[tor-project] Three Tor security goals for the network layer

 > or explaining Tor to people, or whatever else it's useful for.

-Thanks for sending such a clear good summary!
+Thanks for sending out this write-up, it looks like a good summary.

 More information about the tor-project